szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component will process all existing scrolls in the game, vanilla or modded, and make sure they're cast at the character level, no matter what your class is.
 So if you have a level 16 Thief that can use scrolls by whatever means (like using my previous component), they will be able to cast it as if they had a spellcasting level of 16.

 This pairs well with the previous component and greatly increases the usability of scrolls as a general resource for the whole party.
 I would recommend adding the options to enforce stat requirements so it's a bit more fair, but that's just me.

-**Component 1601:** Make potions and food items' effects universally incapable of stacking with themselves

-This prevents cheesy stacking of things like Potions of Fire Resistance, Potions of Invulnerability, etc. Applies to food items too, such as apples from Lunia and goodberries.

 **Component 1650:** Make mage robes without cloaks (like Robe of Vecna) take on the appearance of robes with cloaks